Black Hills South Dakota, USA Travel Guide

 Many attractions, businesses, and scenic roads are closed for the season or operate with limited hours.
 Temperatures are extremely cold, and heavy snow and blizzards are possible.
 Dining and lodging options are limited outside of major towns like Rapid City and Deadwood.

-Late spring to early fall (June-September).
+Late spring to early autumn (June-September).

-May to October (road openings are seasonal).
+May to October (road openings are available seasonally).

 Good in Spring and Fall when animals are active.